popeindustries/buddy/README.md

         output: 'a/css/file/or/directory'
       },
       {
-        // Files are batch processed when a directory is used as input.
+        // Files are batch processed when a directory is used as input, though @import'ed dependencies are still resolved.
         input: 'a/stylus/less/or/css/directory',
         output: 'a/css/directory'
       }